frederic-perez/AmE-dictionary/data/dictionary.md

 __Good golly[, Miss Molly!]__ _interj_ _informal_ An exclamation of surprise.
 Popularized by Little Richard's 1958 song of the same name. _Good golly, Miss Molly—you scared me!_
 __good gracious__ _idiom_ A mild exclamation of surprise, alarm, dismay, annoyance, or exasperation.
 __good job__ _idiom_ An informal expression of praise for having done something well.
 (It can also be used sarcastically to mean the opposite.)
-__good old__ _idiom_ :two::dart: Used before a noun to describe a familiar person or thing with affection or approval. _Good old John: you can always count on him to help._ _I don't need fancy shoes.
+__good old__ _idiom_ :three::dart: Used before a noun to describe a familiar person or thing with affection or approval. _Good old John: you can always count on him to help._ _I don't need fancy shoes.
 I prefer good old sneakers._ _They were talking about the good old days._
 __good omen__ _idiom_ A sign, either real or imagined, of good fortune or a propitious outcome.
 __good Samaritan__
 __good sport__ _idiom_ :three: (good sports) A person who takes a bad situation well.